pudly/schmopera-hugo/content/articles/in-defense-of-the-day-job-.md

 ---
-title: In defense of the "day" job
+title: "In defense of the &quot;day&quot; job "
 ---

 Some of us singers are lucky enough to emerge from undergrad/grad-school and jump straight